 Extra Special Shows… While I didn’t really see a bad performance from any of the headline bands I planned to see, the few below really stand out above and beyond the normal concert going experience.

 February 26, Highly Suspect @ Double Door in Chicago, IL: It was my first time seeing the band (although I had known about them prior to their 2015 release, Mister Aslyum, I always had schedule conflicts when they came to town prior) and the first time, in over 800+ shows, that I had ever had what I’m calling an out of body experience.
 I don’t know how else to describe it.
 It was like time had all of sudden gone into slow motion but it was as if I wasn’t actually in my body.
 Fuck Me Up was a few songs into the set that night and it was during this song, that for a few seconds, I wasn’t myself.
 To paint the picture, I was jumping around and head banging by the time the song had gotten to the 1:07 mark in this song, and that is when it happened.
 Again, it didn’t last very long, but it is the freakiest thing that has ever happened to me.
 The closest thing visually that I could use to describe how I felt, is this slow motion part from the HBO show, Vinyl.
 The small section from 4:27 – 4:33 that shows the guy on the right in slo-mo is the best I got.
 I know this probably sounds incredibly insane, and honestly, up to this point, I’ve only told a few people and Johnny Stevens (lead singer), who replied with, “That is cool as fuck!”
-The only thing I can think of is that the feeling I was having over finally hearing their songs live had built up to such a euphoric situation, that my brain went into overload and caused the feeling I was having. *shrugs* Review of the show here.
+The only thing I can think of is that the feeling I was having over finally hearing their songs live had built up to such a euphoric situation, that my brain went into overload and caused the feeling I was having. *shrugs*

 April 15 and 16, Local H @ Metro in Chicago, IL: Local H were going to celebrate the 20th anniversary of their album As Good As Dead with 2 electric shows and 1 acoustic show.
 Not only that, original drummer, Joe Daniels, would be a part of it as well.
 The first set would be with Scott Lucas and current drummer, Ryan Harding, the second set would be the entire AGAD album with Scott and Joe on drums and then the encore would have both Ryan and Joe on drums with Scott.
 Why was this such a big deal?
 The last time I saw Joe in the band was March 1999, (I must say, Brian St Clair and Ryan Harding were and are excellent drummers in their own right!), and honestly I, and I’m sure no one else in attendance at these shows, had no idea what they were in for.
 You can read about Night One, the afternoon acoustic and Night Two.
 However, the one thing that is visually burned into my brain is seeing “Cha!”
 Said the Kitty with Scott and both Ryan and Joe on drums.
 CHA!
 WITH TWO DRUMMERS!
 Cha! with two drummers totally in sync with each other.
 IT WAS SO THRILLING!
 Maybe it’s because it’s one of my fave songs or maybe because it was just that damn good, but all three shows were amazing and are what lead me to see this line up/set format “one more time” the night of Mother’s Day in Champaign, IL.
 Hey Local H, let’s do it again for the 20th anniversary of Pack Up The Cats!

 April 26, Local H at Liar’s Club in Chicago, IL: This was my first “secret-ish” H show at Liar’s Club.
 Earlier that day I interviewed Scott and he mentioned they were playing a party, but the night would also be open to the public.
 Eventually a tweet from the band went out, but by that time I had already decided I was going.
 Also, it was a last minute decision to cover it, but I’m glad it worked out.
-If you missed it before, read about it here.

 August 15, Disturbed, Breaking Benjamin, Alter Bridge, Saint Asonia @ Red Rocks in Morrison, CO: Three Words: Bucket List Venue!
 Spent a few days in CO to celebrate a friend’s 40th birthday and on our last night we all checked off attending a show at Red Rocks.
 Although, those stairs up to the ticket taker from the Lower North Lot about killed us.
 Aside from that and the fact that we walked back to the wrong parking lot after the show (Oops!
 My fault.
 I thought I had found an easier way back), it was an amazing view in an amazing natural setting and the bands were pretty good too! haha Apparently Disturbed felt it was good enough to release as a LIVE album this year!
 Which makes it even more awesome now.
 “I was there!”